tcarreira/django-docker/README.md

         django-db-qa:
     ```

-    - And build your continuous integration process (this is a simple process)
+    - And build your continuous integration process (this is a simple example)

         - Code + commit + push
         - auto-start CI/CD process